mikeerickson/gulp-messenger/README.md

 ### API
-#### info/Info, success/Success, warning/Warning, error/Error, note/Note, time/Time, debug/Debug
+#### info/Info, success/Success, warning/Warning, error/Error, note/Note, time/Time, debug/Debug, line/Line

-- lowercase methods are to bue used in gulp pipeline
+- lowercase methods are to be used in gulp pipeline
 - Titlecase methods are to be used outside of gulp (ie node or browser)

 Default Options (supplied to `init` method)